wtakase/imon/README.md

 Demo
 ----

-* Boot all necessary services as Docker containers.

-* And then iRODS users and objects are created automatically every miniute.

-* You can browse Kibana monitoring page on https://DOCKER_SERVER .
+* Execute following commands on your Docker host and you will have iMon environment.

 ```bash
 export DOCKER_SERVER="xxx.xxx.xxx.xxx"
 ./demo.sh
 ```

+    * Above shell script boots all necessary services including iRODS as Docker containers.

+    * And then iRODS users and objects are created automatically every miniute for the demo.

+* You can browse Kibana monitoring page on https://DOCKER_SERVER .

+    * Go to Discover page and open `rodslog` search.

+    * Go to Dashboard page and open `tempZone` dashboard.

 Monitoring against existing iRODS
 ----

-* Boot containers:
+* Boot containers on your Docker host:

 ```bash
 export DOCKER_SERVER="xxx.xxx.xxx.xxx"